01The Facebook Ad for Real Estate - Planning Your Ad

 The Real Estate Facebook Ad Headline

 You only get 25 characters for the title, so spend some time on coming up with one that will get their attention and make them want to read the rest of the ad.
-Have two or three versions, and you can rotate them to test each by editing your ad later.
-We're working the Facebook user through a process, and we only have a few seconds in which to do it.
+Have two or three versions of each ad, so you can rotate and test them by editing your ad later.
+Remember we're guiding the Facebook user through a process, and we only have a few seconds in which to do it.
 An eye-catching area photo brings them to the right side of the screen, the ad headline gets their interest, and the ad text makes them want to click to see more.

 The Text of Your Facebook Real Estate Ad